will5722/HeroesOfPymoli/README.md

 Top Spenders

-Identify the the top 5 spenders in the game by total purchase value, then list (in a table):
+Top 5 spenders in the game by total purchase value, then list (in a table):

-SN
+SN(Screen Name)
 Purchase Count
 Average Purchase Price
 Total Purchase Value